Average-case matrix discrepancy: satisfiability bounds: Large deviations for the spectral norm of a Gaussian matrix

 \myskip In the remainder of Section~\ref{sec:1st_moment}, we focus on proving Proposition~\ref{prop:ldp_Wop}.
 We note first that for $\kappa > 2$ we have $\log \bbP[\|\bW\|_\op \leq \kappa] = \smallO_d(1)$ as a consequence of Theorem~\ref{thm:wigner}.
 We thus focus on the case $\kappa \in (0,2]$ in what follows.

 \myskip \textbf{Sketch of proof and important related work --} The proof of Proposition~\ref{prop:ldp_Wop} builds upon a large deviation principle (with respect to the weak topology) for the empirical spectral measure of a matrix $\bW$ drawn from $\GOE(d)$, \emph{conditioned} on $\|\bW\|_\op \leq \kappa$.
-This large deviation principle is stated as Proposition~\ref{prop:ldp_empirical_measure_conditioned}, and follows from classical results of large deviations theory for so-called $\beta$-ensembles~\citep{arous1997large,anderson2010introduction}.
+We study the conditioned law directly, since it is a so-called $\beta$-ensemble (albeit with a singular potential enforcing the spectral norm constraint), so that the large deviation analysis follows from the general results stated in Proposition~\ref{prop:ldp_empirical_measure_conditioned}.
 As a direct consequence, we obtain in Corollary~\ref{cor:ldp_Wop_var_principle} the asymptotics of eq.~\eqref{eq:ldp_Wop} as a variational principle over probability measures supported in $[-\kappa,\kappa]$.
-For completeness, we also provide in Appendix~\ref{sec:appendix_ldp} a proof of Corollary~\ref{cor:ldp_Wop_var_principle} that appeared in an earlier version of this work, and which only uses the large deviations of the spectral measure of a $\GOE(d)$ matrix~\citep{arous1997large}.
+We note that one could rely solely on the original large deviations principles for (unconditioned) $\GOE(d)$ matrices proven in~\cite{arous1997large}, however this requires additional care because the set of probability measures supported in $[-\kappa,\kappa]$ has empty interior under the weak topology: for completeness, we provide in Appendix~\ref{sec:appendix_ldp} a proof of Corollary~\ref{cor:ldp_Wop_var_principle} that appeared in an earlier version of this work, and which uses only the result of~\cite{arous1997large}.
 We solve the resulting variational principle using the theory of logarithmic potentials~\citep{saff2013logarithmic} and Tricomi's theorem~\citep{tricomi1985integral}, similarly to the alternative proof of Wigner's semicircle law obtained by \cite{arous1997large} from their large deviations result.
 Similar arguments also appeared in the theoretical physics literature~\citep{dean2006large,vivo2007large,dean2008extreme,majumdar2014top}.
 We refer to \cite{anderson2010introduction,guionnet2022rare} for more background and open problems in the theory of large deviations for random matrices.

 \myskip \textbf{Remark --} The following result is a byproduct of our analysis\footnote{ After the present work was made available as a pre-print, the author realized that another proof of Theorem~\ref{thm:lsd_constrained_GOE} had appeared in an unpublished manuscript~\citep{bouali2015constrained}. }. \begin{theorem}[Limiting spectral density of a constrained $\GOE(d)$ matrix] For $\kappa \in (0,2]$, denote $\bbP_\kappa$ the law of $\bW \sim \GOE(d)$ conditioned on $\|\bW\|_\op \leq \kappa$.
 If $\bW \sim \bbP_\kappa$, then its empirical spectral density $\mu_\bW$ converges weakly (as $d \to \infty$, and a.s.) to $\mu_\kappa(\rd x) \coloneqq \rho_\kappa(x) \rd x$ given, for $x \in (-\kappa, \kappa)$, by: